zoontek/react-native-permissions/README.md

 `bluetoothPermissionStatus()` - checks the authorization status of the `CBPeripheralManager` (for sharing data while backgrounded).
 Note: _Don't_ use this if you're only using `CBCentralManager`

 `notificationPermissionStatus()` - checks if the user has authorized remote push notifications.
-Note: Apple only tells us if notifications are authorized or not, not the exact status.
-So this promise only returns `StatusUndetermined` or `StatusAuthorized`.
-You can determine if `StatusUndetermined` is actually `StatusRejected` by keeping track of whether or not you've already asked the user for permission.
+Note: iOS only tells us if the user has ever registered for notification, and which notifications are enabled.
+Therefore we cannot tell the difference between a user who has never been prompted for notification and a user who denied permission; both will return `StatusUndetermined`.
+You can determine if `StatusUndetermined` is actually `StatusDenied` by keeping track of whether or not you've already asked the user for permission.
+This promise *can* return `StatusDenied` if the user switched notifications off from the settings menu.
+Confusing, I know...

 `backgroundRefreshStatus()` - checks the authorization status of background refresh